Skip to content

 Dimensions

-Dimensions are attributes or categories that help organize and provide context to the data.
-They are non-numeric and typically include data like time, geography, product categories, or customer names.
+Dimensions are attributes or categories that help you organize and provide context to the data.
+These are non-numeric and typically include information like time, geography, product categories, or customer names.

-In Infoveave, dimensions are used to slice and dice data, allowing you to filter and group data for more meaningful analysis.
+In Infoveave, you use dimensions to slice and dice data, allowing you to filter and group data for more meaningful analysis.

 Dimensions can be hierarchical, such as time with levels like year, quarter, month, and day.

-3. Select the Add dimension option, an Add dimension modal window will open, allowing you to configure the properties of the dimension.
-The table, column, and type fields are automatically populated based on your selection, simplifying the configuration process. dimension modal
+5. The Add Dimension modal window opens, allowing you to configure the properties of the dimension.
+The Table, Column, and Type fields are automatically populated based on your selection, which simplifies the configuration process.

 • Dimension name Provide a descriptive name for the dimension to distinguish it from others.